guijcl/simPLe-Compiler/README.md

 # simPLe Compiler

-A compiler implementation for the simPLe programming language, developed for the Compiler Techniques course at FCUL (Faculty of Sciences - University of Lisbon), lectured by [Alcides Fonseca](https://github.com/alcides).
+A compiler implementation for the simPLe programming language, developed for the Compiler Techniques course at FCUL (Faculty of Sciences - University of Lisbon), lectured by Professor [Alcides Fonseca](https://github.com/alcides).

 ## Student Information